sevyharris/MonteCoffee/documentation/examples/acceleration.rst

 of the three implemented.
 It can be seen that up to :math:`N_f=100` the TOF obtained in the blue curve agrees well with the reference value.
 Only if the scaling is too harsh, the simulation becomes diffusion limited.
 For demonstration, the code was modified in a way to allow for overall scaling of reaction constants after their first equilibration (no rescaling).
 It can be seen that this method is extremely sensitive to the chosen :math:`N_f`-value.
-Therefor, that possibility is not available generally. :numref:`figconstscal` B, gives the efficiency for the simulations resulting in the correct TOF.
+Therefore, that possibility is not available generally. :numref:`figconstscal` B, gives the efficiency for the simulations resulting in the correct TOF.
 It can be seen that with increasing value of :math:`N_f`, the number of kMC steps to form 80
 CO\ :sub:`2` molecules is drastically reduced.